brodriguez8774/py-dbcn/docs/source/creating_queries.rst

                      BUT if an empty string is provided, then the query will still select all records.

-:return: TODO: Honestly unsure of what this provides.
-Double check.
+:return: Returns set of all updated values.

 Example: